ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/question-answering/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Which of the following are types of content can you import in the question and answer service in Azure AI Language service?
+Q-051: Which of the following are types of content can you import in the question and answer service in Azure AI Language service?
 Choose 2 answers from the options given below
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Excel Documents
 b.
 Data Stored in Azure SQL Database
 c.
 TSV Files
 d.
 Files in XML Format

 Overall explanation : The QnA Maker service does not support getting data from an Azure SQL database.
 For more information on the QnA Maker service data sources, one can visit the URL